Updated: Jun 5

 At this point, I feel compelled (for sake of context) to confess to being someone who values solitude and I often fish alone.
 Since we're confessing, I'll further admit at times to being a creature of habit.
 For me there's always something comforting in fishing proven waters where the river bottom is as familiar as an old flannel and the fish holds are as known as a faithful lucky hat.
 But I'm also a restless soul, constantly pulled by the lure of the undiscovered.
 And, with some newfound time on my hands this season, I dedicated myself to chasing new water with a smattering of friends who I hadn't, for one excuse or another, spent much time with.
 It was a season for atonement.
 To move beyond the comfort of the old flannel.
 It was time to feel the pull of new water and the draw of conversations with someone other than myself.

-The ride goes quickly, the conversation ranging from fishing to family to music, to books to politics to bourbon and back to fishing while we sip our coffees and the morning dawns.
-We roll into the parking lot and find Jason waiting, drop the car and head to the put in.
-Right out of the gate the fishing is good.
+The ride goes quickly, with conversation ranging from fishing to family to music, to books to politics to bourbon, and back to fishing while we sip our coffees and the morning dawns.
+We roll into the parking lot and find Jason waiting, drop the car, and head to the put in.
+Right out of the gate the fishing is hot.
 Jason is on the sticks and Jon and I are moving eager trout with nearly every cast and making good on some of them.
-We have the river to ourselves save for an eagle that we gently to bump from perch to perch as we work down the winding waterway in the quietness of the Michigan morning.
+We have the river to ourselves save for an eagle that we gently bump from perch to perch as we work down the winding waterway in the quietness of the Michigan morning.

 Along the way we stop to switch spots, or take a break and talk or grab a bite.

 Our conversation is as fluid as the river and as rewarding as the fishing.
 Sometimes like the deep outside bends, other times like shallow riffles running over rock.

 We lose track of time.
 Our eight-hour float pushing to twelve.
 Lost in the wonder of new water and the camaraderie of friends that share a passion for wild places.